rodsmade/Cub3D-42sp/README.md

 1. Does the program exit with the proper exit code?
 2. Are there any leaks or other valgrind warnings?

-For simplicity's sake, I consider that whatever exit code returned that is **different than 0** means that your program decided that the input file is **invalid**.
+For simplicity's sake, I consider that whatever exit code returned **different than 0** means that your program decided that the input file is **invalid**.
 That is to say that the tester is not looking for any particular exit code when an error occurs.
 As long as the program returns anything other than 0, the tester should be able to identify it.

 For instance, in the case of a config file with duplicate parameters - which is considered an invalid input -, the test case in the shell script is written as: